Alopecia Areata – Causes and Treatment

 Osteoporosis Treatment with Ayurveda

 Imagine you going about your day in perfect health and suddenly you have a fracture from a situation that’s not even close to danger like lifting a light object or a simple fall.
 This is the reality of osteoporosis – the silent disease.
 Osteoporosis is a condition where your bones turn weak and porous, with a risk of fractures.
 Though the condition is incurable, different medical systems offer a plethora of ways to manage osteoporosis.
 But if you are in search of a way to manage and even prevent osteoporosis naturally, Ayurveda is the answer.
 On this International Osteoporosis Day (October 20th), let us learn more about osteoporosis from the Ayurvedic perspective.
 Osteoporosis as per Ayurveda Every function in our body is governed by three biophysical energies or Doshas – Vata, Pitta and Kapha.
-These Doshas are seated in one or the other tissue (Dhatu) of our body.
-The bone tissue or Asthi Dhatu is governed primarily by Vata Dosha.
+These Doshas are seated in one or the other tissue (Dhatu) of our body; moreover, they play a crucial role in our overall health Vata dosha primarily governs the bone tissue, or asthi dhatu.
 When Vata Dosha becomes aggravated due to different factors, it causes the Asthi Dhatu to degenerate (Asthi Kshaya).
 Watch this video to learn the early signs of imbalanced Vata in your body.
 Both vitiated Vata Dosha and Asthi Kshaya result in osteoporosis.
 But what causes the Vata Dosha to be aggravated in the first place?
 The contributing factors Your lifestyle plays a huge role.
 Some kinds of foods, your habits and even emotional states can cause Vata Dosha to go out of balance, affecting the health of your bones.
 Food (Ahara) Having food with less nutrition, not having adequate quantity of food and consuming food that aggravates Vata.
 Lifestyle (Vihara) Lifestyle factors, such as over exercising, overindulgence in sexual intercourse, staying awake at night, suppressing natural urges and obesity.
 Psychological (Manasika) factors Stress and overthinking can lead to aggravated Vata Dosha – the Dosha that governs mental processes, such as thoughts.
 Trauma (Abhighataja) Trauma to your body – a fall, an accident or injuries as a result of a surgery.
 Ayurvedic Treatment for Osteoporosis Ayurvedic treatments do not focus on just treating the symptoms, but also on finding and treating the root cause.
 The treatments to manage osteoporosis in Ayurveda include Asthigata Vata Chikitsa, Asthikshaya chikitsa, Bhagna chikitsa (fracture treatment) and herbal medicines.
 Asthigata Vata Chikitsa In osteoporosis, the root cause is mainly an aggravated Vata.
 Therefore, the primary focus of Ayurvedic treatment involves correcting the Vata imbalance and Agni.
-This can be achieved through diet and lifestyle practices, therapies and herbal medicines.
+One can achieve this through diet and lifestyle practices, therapies, and herbal medicines.
 Diet Ayurveda considers food as medicine.
 Therefore, it is one of the primary ways to treat any health condition, including osteoporosis.
 The Ayurvedic diet for osteoporosis mainly includes foods that do not aggravate Vata Dosha.
 Foods that are freshly cooked and warm, and that have sweet (Madhura), sour (Amla) and salty (Lavana) taste (Rasa).
 Therapies These are some of the therapies that help balance Vata Dosha: Snehana Snehana or internal oleation is one of the preparatory steps (Poorva Karma) before Panchakarma.
-In this process, medicated oil is administered to the patient.
-Abhyanga Abhyanga or external oleation involves applying medicated oil or fat on the body.
+In this process, the healthcare provider, therefore, administers medicated oil to the patient.
+Abhyanga Abhyanga, or external oleation, involves applying medicated oil or fat on the body; furthermore, it is an ancient practice that promotes relaxation and rejuvenation.
 This therapy helps remove toxins (Ama) from the body.
 You can also do Abhyanga at home as a part of your daily routine.
-Panchakarma Panchakarma or detoxification therapy helps remove Ama from the body and balance Vata Dosha.
+Panchakarma Panchakarma or detoxification therapy, therefore, helps remove Ama from the body and, consequently, balance Vata Dosha.
 The steps of Panchakarma used to treat Vayu include Vamana (therapeutic vomiting), Virechana (therapeutic purgation), Asthapana Vasti (enema using decoctions), Anuvasana Vasti (enema using oils) and Nasya (nasal instillation of oil or medicine).
 Check out this video to learn the complete Nasya procedure at home.
 These procedures are prescribed to the patient only if required, based on the impact of their condition and other health conditions.
 At my hospital, we offer a three-month gut health program to correct Dosha imbalances and Agni.
-Bhagna chikitsa A person with osteoporosis is always at risk of having a fracture.
+Bhagna chikitsa A person with osteoporosis is always at risk of having a fracture; consequently, it is essential to take preventive measures.
 If there’s a fracture, it should be healed before starting any medication.
 Bhagna Chikitsa includes: Seka Pouring of medicated oils.
 Lepa Application of medicinal paste.
 Bandhana Bandaging the fracture for proper healing.
 Ayurvedic medicines Ayurvedic medicines with Brimhana (strengthening), Rasayana(nourishing) and Vata Hara (Vata pacifying) properties are given to patients to improve their bone health naturally.
 Osteoporosis results in fragility fractures – the fractures that do not otherwise happen in a particular condition.
 According to the International Osteoporosis Foundation, 37 million fragile factors occur in people over the age of 55 every year.
 That’s 70 fractures every minute!
 This statistics highlights the importance of preventive care, which is possible naturally through Ayurveda.
 So, this International Osteoporosis Day, let’s start working on taking care of our bone health.
 What steps are you taking to strengthen your bones and improve your health?
 Let us know in the comments.
-If you are struggling with any health issues, you can book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
 We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Tulsi or Holy Basil is a powerful Ayurvedic herb that offers a wide range of health benefits.
 It is especially great for productive cough with lots of mucous in kids.
-If you’re looking for a natural, gentle way to soothe your child’s cough, Tulsi is the perfect solution.
+If you’re looking for a natural, gentle way to soothe your child’s cough, this is the perfect solution.
 How to Use Tulsi?
-You can have Tulsi in these forms: Tulsi Cough Drops: A simple and easy way for kids to enjoy Tulsi.
+You can have it in these forms: Tulsi Cough Drops: A simple and easy way for kids to enjoy Tulsi.
 These drops taste good and are suitable for both dry and wet coughs.
 Tulsi Tea: Ayurvedic Tulsi tea for cough relief is a great alternative for older children.
 A few fresh Basil leaves boiled in water, indeed, make for soothing tea!
 Furthermore, add a bit of honey for a comforting beverage that can effectively soothe coughs and sore throats.
 Tulsi Syrup: Boiling Tulsi leaves until the water reduces by half gives you concentrated Tulsi syrup.
 Adding honey and ginger syrup, makes it a potent cough remedy that not only soothes the throat but also relieves symptoms of cough and sore throat.
 They are all easy to make.
-But when it comes to kids, I would recommend giving Tulsi cough drops.
+But when it comes to kids, I would recommend giving this cough drops.
 Tulsi cough drop recipe During my childhood, I don’t have any memory of going to a hospital to treat a fever or a cold.
 My father, who was an Ayurvedic doctor never allowed that.
 Instead, he’d treat my illness with herbal drinks and cough drops with herbs like Tulsi and Ajwain leaves.
 It always worked!
-Here is a recipe of one such Tulsi cough drop that always helped me.
-You can make this Tulsi cough drop easily with ingredients commonly found in the kitchen.
+You can make this cough drop easily with ingredients commonly found in the kitchen.
 Ingredients: Tulsi leaves juice from 2-3 leaves Honey – 2 tsp Organic turmeric powder – quarter pinch Half a pinch long pepper Black pepper/Long pepper – quarter pinch How to prepare: Mix the ingredients to prepare the cough drop.
 You can give 5 ml of this to your child, 2-3 times a day.
 However, discontinue its use after 2 weeks as all the ingredients are hot (Ushna) in nature.
 The ideal type for this recipe is Krishna Tulsi.
-If you don’t get Krishna Tulsi, you can use normal one.
+If you don’t get it, you can use normal one.
 But it is far less effective.
 Tulsi for Cold and Cough Relief in Kids When children are up with a cold, parents are often reluctant to give them over-the-counter medicines, considering their side effects.
-This is where Tulsi comes in as a natural aid.
+This is where it comes in as a natural aid.
 In India, Tulsi is not just a herb; it’s considered a sacred plant.
 But beyond the spiritual significance, Tulsi’s amazing medicinal properties make it a go-to remedy for common respiratory issues, especially for children.
-Instead of just suppressing the symptoms, Tulsi helps treat the issue.
-The active compounds in Tulsi, such as eugenol and camphene, help open airways, reduce inflammation and fight off infections, all while being gentle on your child’s system.
-Benefits of Tulsi for Cough and Cold in Ayurveda Most homes in India have at least one Tulsi plant.
+Instead of just suppressing the symptoms, it helps treat the issue.
+The active compounds in it, such as eugenol and camphene, help open airways, reduce inflammation and fight off infections, all while being gentle on your child’s system.
+Benefits for Cough and Cold in Ayurveda Most homes in India have at least one Tulsi plant.
 I have also planted some in my balcony.
 This powerful herb is a whole package with loads of benefits for your overall health.
 It has been used for centuries to enhance overall well-being.
-Tulsi plays a significant role in treating basic respiratory conditions, such as coughs and colds.
+It plays a significant role in treating basic respiratory conditions, such as coughs and colds.
 Here are some key benefits: A Natural Cough Suppressant: As an anti-inflammatory, antifungal, and antimicrobial agent, Tulsi is a perfect natural cough suppressant.
 It soothes the throat and reduces the intensity of the cough.
 Immune-Boosting Properties: It strengthens the immune system and helps prevent infections, offering long-lasting relief.
-Respiratory Problems: Tulsi reduces mucus, acting as a natural decongestant that helps clear chest congestion, making breathing easier.
+Respiratory Problems: It reduces mucus, acting as a natural decongestant that helps clear chest congestion, making breathing easier.
 Relief from Sore Throat: Tulsi tea or Ayurvedic cough drops can relieve a sore throat, which often accompanies colds and flu.
 Read this blog to learn more health benefits of Tulsi.
 Have you ever experienced the power of Tulsi?
 Tell us in the comments!
-If you are struggling with any health issues, you can book aconsultation with us or send us a message via WhatsApp to +91 79074 89839.
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
 We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Vijayadashami: A Time for New Beginnings and Knowledge